Consumer Medicine Information

 It may also include some or all of the following: wheezing, swelling of the lips/mouth, difficulty in breathing, hay fever or fainting.

+Do not use this medicine if you are pregnant or intend to become pregnant or breast feed.
 Your doctor will discuss the risks and benefits of using CORTIVAL during pregnancy and breast feeding.

 Do not use CORTIVAL if you suffer from the following medical conditions:

 If you are not sure whether you suffer from any of the above medical conditions, ask your doctor before you start using this medicine.

 CORTIVAL should not be used if you suffer from poor circulation of blood in the skin region, as it may result in skin ulcers.

 Occlusive dressings should not be used if you have a skin infection.